xoposhiy/cg-overlays/README.md

 Some games may not work properly because the wrong viewport.
 You can set it manually with `@vp` instruction.
 But would be better to make a pull-request with proper changes in [knownGames.js](https://github.com/xoposhiy/cg-overlays/blob/main/extension/knownGames.js).

 ## Turning off
-Small checkbox in top-left corder of visualizer will disable overlays.
+Small checkbox in the top-left corner of visualizer disables extension.

-Also you can disable extension.
+Also you can disable the extension itself.

 ## How to install extension